Affordable Ohio Health Insurance Plans

 Springfield Ohio Health Insurance – Low-Cost Clark County Plans

 Springfield Ohio health insurance rates are very affordable.
 Prices in Clark County and other surrounding counties often cost less than group plans through employers.
 Many larger companies offer low-cost coverage in this part of Ohio.
 Whether you are single, married with children, self-employed or without coverage, we help you find the plan that fits within your budget and offers the coverage that you need.
 Senior Medigap coverage is also offered from most major carriers.
-Companies Participating carriers in the area (for 2024 Marketplace coverage) include CareSource, Medical Mutual, Molina, Anthem, and Ambetter.
-Additional companies, such as UnitedHealthcare, National General, HCC Life, and IAC Group offer temporary "off-Exchange" contracts that can be purchased before, during, and after Open Enrollment periods.
+Companies Participating carriers in the area (for 2025 Marketplace coverage) include CareSource, Medical Mutual, Molina, Anthem, Aetna CVS Health, Antidote, UnitedHealthcare, and Ambetter.
+Catastrophic-tier plans are offered to applicants under age 30, and Silver-tier plans provide cost-sharing to eligible persons.
+Additional companies, such as UnitedHealthcare, Allstate, HCC Life, and IAC Group offer temporary "off-Exchange" contracts that can be purchased before, during, and after Open Enrollment periods.
 SummaCare, Oscar, Paramount, and AultCare also offer plans outside of Clark County.
-UnitedHealthcare, Humana, Cigna and Aetna offer Group and Senior Medicare products, although they may return in 2025 to offer under-65 products, depending upon possible Administration changes.
-Other nearby cities that often share the carrier provider networks include Urbana, Fairborn, Huber Heights, Trotwood, Centerville, Piqua, Englewood, Kettering, Dayton, Troy, Vandalia, Xenia, Tipp City, Riverside, and Beavercreek.
-Non-Obamacare plans (National General) use nationwide networks that...
+Humana, Cigna and Aetna offer Group and Senior Medicare products, although they may return in 2026 to offer under-65 products, depending upon Administration changes.
+Other nearby cities that often share the carrier provider networks include Urbana, Fairborn, Huber Heights, Trotwood, Centerville, Piqua, Englewood,...

 read more